-In April 2006, the Company entered into a technology services agreement with CME to trade its products on CME Globex electronic trading platform.
-Listing its energy contracts on the CME Globex platform enables the Company to dramatically increase its product distribution.
-This arrangement expands the Company's customer base and allows for its products to be available for trading virtually 24 hours a day and five days per week.
-The Company clears and settles all trading of its contracts conducted via CME Globex electronic trading platform through the Company's clearinghouse.
+In April 2006, the Company entered into a technology services agreement with CME (the "CME Agreement") to trade its products on CME Globex.
+Listing its energy contracts on CME Globex enables the Company to dramatically increase its product distribution.
+This arrangement expands the Company's customer base and allows for its products to be available for trading nearly 24 hours a day and five days per week.
+The Company clears and settles all trading of its contracts conducted via CME Globex through the Company's clearinghouse.

-During 2006, the Company entered into a joint venture with Expertica Limited for the purpose of creating a contract based on Russian Urals based crude oil products.
-Beginning October 22, 2006 for trade date October 23, 2006, the Company's Russian Export Blend Crude Oil ("REBCO") futures contract was listed on CME Globex electronic trading platform.
+Also in 2006, the Company entered into a joint venture with Expertica Limited for the purpose of creating a contract based on Russian Urals-based crude oil products.
+On October 23, 2006, the Company's Russian Export Blend Crude Oil ("REBCO") futures contract was listed for trading on CME Globex.
+In furtherance of this project, the Company entered into a memorandum of understanding with the Government of St. Petersburg to form a working group to establish a commodity exchange in St. Petersburg, Russia.